 Hop a little closer down the coast towards Dunedin via SH1 you’ll find Blueskin Bay.
 Only 20 minutes from central Dunedin, this idyllic spot is a great day trip from the city, or an equally nice place to spend the night.

 We recommend you enjoy a refreshment stop at a local favourite, Arc Brewery, before soaking up the other local attractions.
-Be sure to visit the majestic sea arches at Doctor’s Point Beach and the quirky settlement of Waitati too.
+Be sure to visit the majestic sea arches at Doctor’s Point Beach (one of our favourite natural attractions in the region) and the quirky settlement of Waitati too.

 Just up the hill, heading south towards Dunedin, you’ll also find the Orokonui Ecosanctuary.
 This genuine cloud forest is full of precious native birdlife and reptiles that are incredibly rare to see in the wild.
 Not to mention New Zealand’s tallest tree; a eucalyptus measuring over 80 metres high!